Tales of the Third Dimension: Visions of Sugarplums

-In the week before Christmas, young siblings Susy and Dennis are left in the care of their elderly, wheelchair-bound grandmother while their parents travel for the holidays.
+In the week before Christmas, young siblings Susy and Dennis are left in the care of their elderly grandmother, who uses a wheelchair, while their parents travel for the holidays.
 Initially, the children appear comfortable with the arrangement, as their grandmother is generally kind when she takes her medication.
 However, it soon becomes apparent that she has run out of her prescription, and her behavior begins to deteriorate.

 Over the following days, the children experience increasing instability from their grandmother, exhibiting signs of paranoia, confusion, and aggression.
 The situation escalates when they attempt to call their parents, only to be intercepted by their grandmother on another phone line.
 She falsely claims that the plane carrying their parents has crashed, leaving the children to believe they are now completely alone.

 On Christmas Eve, the grandmother suffers a complete psychological break.
 Armed with a shotgun, she begins pursuing Susy and Dennis throughout the house.
 When she exhausts her ammunition, she arms herself with a pair of hedge clippers and continues the chase.
 In the final moments, Santa Claus appears and intervenes, magically ejecting the grandmother up the chimney and out into the night, saving the children.